 - partner EASDF (pEASDF) is the EASDF of the partner PLMN which hosts the Edge Application Server whose service is desired.

-Editor's note: How to support the low latency requirement for edge computing when the traffic routing from MNO1's UPF to MNO2's DN is FFS.

-Editor's note: How sSMF determines the proper pEASDF is FFS.

 EAS Deployment Information extension

 By using the Nnef_EASDeployment APIs, the AF provides to the CN the EAS Deployment Information (see table 6.2.3.4-1 of TS 23.548 [3]).
 Such information needs to be associated to the additional PLMN ID(s) and FQDN filter/DNS server address filter(s) to help the SMF identify, during EAS discovery, where the EAS is located.
 Table 6.22.2.2-1 shows the filtering information used to select the proper EAS and table 6.22.2.2-2 shows some examples of FQDN/DNS server address filter(s).